Oli-Ross/timetrack/Readme.md

 However, edits on Harvest are not synced back.
 This allows you to edit the final remote timesheet without having to maintain a 1:1 relationship with the local db.

+## Status

+This tool is under active development and may be subject to breaking changes.

 ## Setup

 Set up venv, install dependencies + package: